Alamion/obsidian-jira-sync/README.md

 ## Learn More

-Visit the [GitHub repository](https://github.com/your-username/obsidian-jira-plugin) for detailed docs, stats, and updates.
+Visit the [GitHub repository](https://github.com/your-username/obsidian-jira-plugin/docs) for more detailed docs.